Wayla/level-places/README.md

 * `u`
 * ``

+Additionally a random string is appended to allow multiple places per key.

 Every place that is found and hasn't already been emitted will be.
 So, places are stored redundantly under those segments of their geohash.
 When a limit is given and it is reached, or you call `stream.end()`, `level-store` stops